TomVincentUK/snompy/docs/guide/demodulation.rst

 where :math:`z_0` is the bottom of the height oscillation, :math:`A_{tip}` is the oscillation amplitude, and :math:`t` is time.

-The following script shows how the effective polarisability responds to a sinusoidal modulation of the tip height as described above:
+The following script shows how the effective polarizability responds to a sinusoidal modulation of the tip height as described above:

 .. tab-set::